Ly-sec/PalBot/README.md

 `/whitelist-edit` - Gives you the option to add/remove users (steamId) from the whitelist.

+`/players` - Displays a list of players, ther userId and their SteamId.

 More commands are planned as soon as we get more informations on how the servers exactly work!